14-16 October 2026

 Neurobiology at the Hebrew University of Jerusalem in 1991.
 Throughout his career, he has contributed extensively to the fields of active sensing, neural coding, and plasticity.

-Prof. Ahissar has explored the dynamic nature of perception, focusing on how organisms actively sense and adapt to their environment.
-He developed a comprehensive theory of
+Prof. Ahissar has explored the dynamic nature of perception, focusing on how organisms actively sense and adapt to their environment and he developed a comprehensive theory of

 adaptive, closed-loop perception.
 In studying neural coding, he demonstrated that object